emanuele6/Pascal-Triangle-Simulator/README.md

 # Pascal-Triangle-Simulator
-Generates 'pascal triangles' from a given root
+This app generates 'pascal triangles' from a given root

 To generate a triangle input reset(root) in the browser console